 Learning to think like a mathematician is a lifetime adventure.
 When you begin to look at the world with a mathematician’s eye, you embark on a journey more varied than the voyage of Ulysses, more exotic than Marco Polo’s travels, and more adventuresome than a trip to Mars.

 CREDITS: Sierpinski triangles photo (top) by Windell Oskay via flickr (CC BY 2.0).
-This post is the last of three in my Homeschooling with Math Anxiety Series, which is an excerpt from Let’s Play Math: How Families Can Learn Math Together and Enjoy It.
+This post is the last of three in my Homeschooling with Math Anxiety Series, which is an excerpt from my book Let’s Play Math: How Families Can Learn Math Together—and Enjoy It, now available at your favorite online book dealer.